React to Surprises: Stable-by-Design Neural Feedback Control and the Youla-REN: Introduction

 \item We provide partial converse results proving that the parameterization contains \emph{all} contracting and Lipschitz closed-loops for certain classes of nonlinear systems.

-\item Combined with RENs, we show via numerical experiments that our resulting Youla-REN policies can achieve strong performance on deep RL tasks while preserving closed-loop stability under disturbances and uncertainty. \end{itemize}
+\item Combined with RENs, we show via numerical experiments that our resulting \emph{Youla-REN} policies can achieve strong performance on deep RL tasks while preserving closed-loop stability under disturbances and uncertainty. \end{itemize} As such, this paper significantly extends earlier work by the authors for linear systems \cite{Wang+Manchester2022, Wang++2022, Revay++2023} and partially-observed nonlinear systems without disturbances \cite{Barbara++2023a}.

-Prior work by the authors introduced preliminary versions of the Youla-REN for linear systems \cite{Wang+Manchester2022, Wang++2022, Revay++2023} and partially-observed nonlinear systems without disturbances \cite{Barbara++2023a}.
-This paper studies the general case of partially-observed nonlinear systems with disturbances, examines the potential loss of contraction and Lipschitzness in this case, introduces the new notion of d-tube contraction and Lipschitzness, and proves novel converse results.

-Concurrent work in \cite{Kawano++2023,Kawano++2024} also extends the Youla parameterization to the contraction framework, and includes similar statements to Theorems~\ref{thm:youla-transients}.1 and \ref{thm:partial-converse} in the present paper, variants of which also appeared in \cite{Barbara++2023a}.
-However, \cite{Kawano++2023,Kawano++2024} do not consider the effect of exogenous disturbances on the closed-loop system.
+Concurrent work in \cite{Kawano++2024} also extends the Youla parameterization to the contraction framework, and includes similar statements to Theorem~\ref{thm:partial-converse} in the present paper, variants of which also appeared in \cite{Barbara++2023a}.
+However, \cite{Kawano++2024} was limited to the disturbance-free setting.
 Further concurrent work \cite{Furieri++2022,Furieri++2024,Galimberti++2024} studies the Youla parameterization from the perspective of input-output operators, and also utilizes RENs as the stable parameter.
-However, \cite{Furieri++2022} only considers the state-feedback setting, and \cite{Furieri++2024,Galimberti++2024} are limited to finite-gain stability for stable plants and make strong assumptions about measurable disturbances for the results on closed-loop contraction and Lipschitzness.
+However, \cite{Furieri++2022,Furieri++2024} only consider state-feedback settings, and \cite{Galimberti++2024} is limited to finite-gain stability for stable plants and assumes disturbances are measurable for the results on closed-loop contraction and Lipschitzness.
+We summarise the connection between these works and our paper in Table~\ref{tab:youla-theory}.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:problem-formulation} formulates the problem of constructing robustly-stabilizing policy parameterizations.
 Section~\ref{sec:youla-review} introduces a nonlinear version of the Youla parameterization.
 Our main theoretical results are presented in Sections~\ref{sec:minitheory}--\ref{sec:converse}.
 Section~\ref{sec:exp} studies the Youla-REN via numerical examples.
 Conclusions and proofs are provided in Section~\ref{sec:conc} and Appendices~\ref{app:proof-main-result}--\ref{app:proof-partial-converse}.